madeintandem/finish-line/README.md

 # Finish Line

-Handy components and functions to cut down on some of the boiler plate in Relay Modern apps.
+Handy [React](https://facebook.github.io/react/) components and functions to cut down on some of the boiler plate in [Relay Modern](https://facebook.github.io/relay/) apps.
 Most of the functionality is around managing the Relay [Environment](https://facebook.github.io/relay/docs/relay-environment.html).

 ## Contents